weavolutionmage/drachenwald/offices/archery-thrown-marshal/archery-policy.md

 Please give a brief description of the type of archery tournaments that were organised or any practices, coaching, or archery A&S workshops given.

-# 7. BECOMING A MARSHAL
+# 7. Becoming a marshal

 If you would like to become a marshal, you should make sure you have a thorough understanding of the Target Archery & Thrown Weapons Rules.
 Then contact your local Captain of Archers (or if you don’t have one your closest Target Archery Marshal).
 You will become a Marshal-in-Training (MIT).
 [Note: A MIT is not a legal representative of the SCA, Inc. and has no greater authority than any other archer and must operate under the supervision of a Target Archery Marshal.]